-- 11.1.One team trophy will be awarded to the 1st, 2nd, and 3rd place teams in each of 3 divisions. - 11.2.
-Each 1st thru 3rd place teams' members + up to 6 coaches will also receive a medal. - 11.3.Plaques, and medals will be awarded to 1st 5th place individual boys & girls in the elementary, middle & high school divisions.
+- 11.1.
+One team trophy will be awarded to the 1st, 2nd, and 3rd place teams in each of 3 divisions. - 11.2.
+Each 1st through 3rd place team's members + up to 6 coaches will also receive a medal. - 11.3.
+Plaques, and medals will be awarded to 1st 5th place individual male & female archers in the elementary, middle & high school divisions.
 Individuals tied for 1st through 5th place will receive duplicate awards. - 11.4.
-Individual boy and girl champions in each division will be awarded a Genesis Bow. - 11.5.
-Tournament Overall and Runner-Up Champion boys and girls will also be recognized. - 11.6.
-Additional prizes may be awarded teams and individuals as they are available. - 12.
+Individual male and female champions in each division will be awarded a Genesis Bow. - 11.5.
+Tournament Overall and Runner-Up Champion male and female archers will also be recognized. - 11.6.
+Additional prizes may be awarded to teams and individuals as they are available. - 12.
 NASP® All-American Academic Team: The final scores from the Eastern and Western NASP® National will be combined.
 The top 24 scoring archers in each division from those combined scores, who are registered with NASP® as Academic Archers, will be named to the NASP® All-American Academic Team". - 12.1.
 Academic Archers are registered by their teacher according to criteria provided on the NASP® website.
-Academic Archers must be registered before Midnight April 1 each year. - 12.2.
+Academic Archers must be registered before Midnight Eastern Time, April 1 each year. - 12.2.
 The Academic Archer indicator box must be checked on the National Tournament registration, for All-Academic Team eligibility.
 We assign this responsibility of cross checking the archer's AA status to the teacher or coach.